wesley-hsieh/pokemon_favorites/readme.md

 * The basic requirements to running this is having an ubuntu installation, a postgresql database, python installed on your machine, preferably python3 and above with ipython installed as well.
 The specific version that heroku is running this with is python-3.9.18.

 * Install a postgresql server and initialize the empty database.
-I used `sudo apt install postgresql` followed by `sudo service postgresl start` to check if the database is running.
+I used `sudo apt install postgresql` followed by `sudo service postgresql start` to check if the database is running.
 Once the psql server is confirmed to be online, enter the psql shell via `psql` and simply create the database via `CREATE DATABASE pokemon_favorites;`.
 The flask sqlalchemy ORM will take care of all the tables and relations.